 You’ve woken up in your tent with a headache.
 Your throat feels as dry as the Sahara desert.
 These are signs of dehydration.
 Luckily the humble water bottle (filled up at the free water point beforehand) will quench your thirst and rehydrate you.

-Hot weather, drinking alcohol, long hours spent exploring the festival, excessive sweating in crowds and vomiting – these can all lead to dehydration.
+Hot weather, drinking alcohol, long hours spent exploring the festival and excessive sweating in crowds – these can all lead to dehydration.

-The trick to both preventing and treating dehydration is to drink plenty of non-alcoholic fluids.
+The trick to both preventing and helping with dehydration is to drink plenty of non-alcoholic fluids.